ysunaw/Interactive-Lab-Hub/Final Project/README.md

 Final Project Documentation due - May 19

-## Objective

-The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing.